-- Must be directly hired by the recipient, not a subrecipient. - Devote at least 90 percent level of effort to the project (0.9 full-time equivalent position). - Bachelor's or Master's degree in statistics, demographics, public policy, international development, economics, other social sciences or related fields. - Minimum of five years of professional experience in a senior M&E position responsible for implementing monitoring, evaluation and learning activities for international projects. - Proven success in designing, implementing and operating project M&E systems from project initiation to closeout stages.
-Experience in facilitating and leading strategic planning and performance measurement, including indicator design, target setting, reporting and developing M&E and performance monitoring plans. - Demonstrated ability to facilitate and coordinate learning and adaptation processes, create and use tools to elicit and leverage learning, and lead crossteam learning or sensemaking workshops. - Experience developing and refining data collection tools and analyzing data. - Experience working in or supporting projects in Mexico and experience related to the project's focus areas are preferred. - If one individual does not meet the requirements, the recipient should propose alternate solutions to meet the experience and level of effort for the M&E Officer. - Oral and written fluency in Spanish required - Oral and written proficiency in English required.
+- Must be directly hired by the recipient, not a subrecipient. - Devote at least 90 percent level of effort to the project (0.9 full-time equivalent position). - Proven success in designing, implementing and operating project M&E systems from project initiation to closeout stages, including experience building and maintaining working relations with stakeholders in a culturallyresponsive and collaborative manner. - Experience in strategic planning and performance measurement, including indicator selection, target setting, reporting and developing M&E plans as well as sustainability plans. - Demonstrated ability to facilitate co-creation processes, create and use tools to elicit and leverage learning, and lead cross-team learning or sensemaking workshops. - Demonstrated experience with one or more of the following is preferred: Complexity-Aware Monitoring, Evaluation and Learning (CAMEL), Collaboration, Learning and Adaptation (CLA), Adaptive Management, Systems Thinking and Complexity Science (STCS). - Experience working in or supporting projects in countries mentioned in this FOA and lived experience related to the project's focus areas are preferred. - If one individual does not meet the requirements, the recipient may propose alternate solutions to meet the experience and level of effort for the M&E Officer.